 Patient enrollment is a significant factor impacting the duration of our clinical trials, along with treatment duration and completion of required follow-up periods.
 Clinical trials may be prolonged, or we may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate as required by the FDA or applicable foreign authorities.
 For certain of our product candidates, including furmonertinib, the conditions which we may evaluate include limited patient pools from which to draw.
 In some cases, patient populations are located at specific academic sites focused on such indications, which often host multiple competing clinical trials.
 Potential patients for any planned clinical trials may not be adequately diagnosed or identified with the diseases that we are targeting or may not meet the entry criteria for such trials.
 We also may encounter difficulties in identifying and enrolling patients with a stage of disease appropriate for our planned clinical trials or in monitoring such patients adequately during and after treatment.
-As noted above, other pharmaceutical companies targeting these same diseases are recruiting clinical trials.
+As noted above, other pharmaceutical companies targeting these same diseases are recruiting clinical trial patients from these patient populations, which may make it more difficult to fully enroll our clinical trials.
 In addition, the process of finding and diagnosing patients may prove costly.